-The appointee will, initially, be allocated a maximum of three tutorials/workshops on the same day (where possible) with most classes scheduled between 9:00am-5:15pm, Monday to Friday.
+The appointee will, initially, be allocated a maximum of three tutorials/workshops on the same day (where possible) with the majority of classes scheduled between 9:00am-5:15pm, Monday to Friday.

 1. Key Responsibilities

 To contribute to maintaining the high standard of teaching activities within the Department through the following: